How to create content blocks for Customer Hub

 The Settings button highlighted in the top right corner of the Customer Hub dashboard in Klaviyo

-3. Choose Content.
+3. Select Content.

-• Static text (e.g., Manage my subscription)
+• Static text (e.g., New Floral Spring Collection)

 Event data is not currently supported for content blocks in Customer Hub.